-Alternatively, you can use the Internet Health Test.
-It checks your connection speed across popular access points and detects slowdowns.
+Alternatively, you can perform this internet health test to check your connection speed across popular access points and detect slowdowns.

 Bandwidth throttling is not illegal in most countries.
 In some cases, it is even necessary as it helps ISPs manage their network usage and allocate bandwidth.
 The absence of it could even result in an unstable service or connection disruptions.